Skip to content

 Because shape and metadata travel together in a single GeoJSON object, everything you need to render and describe an alert is already bundled there.

-GeoJSON is the right default for most web and API use cases, but there are some scenarios where it is not ideal.
+GeoJSON is the right default for most web and API use cases, but there are scenarios where it isn't ideal.

 Strengths: Lightweight, human-readable, and easy to debug.
-No special parsers or tooling.
+No special parsers or tooling required.
 Broadly supported across mapping libraries, APIs, and databases.

-Limitations: GeoJSON has no topology—it doesn't store shared boundaries between adjacent shapes.
-For that, TopoJSON is a better fit.
-It's also a text format, so large files can slow parsing.
-For heavy workloads, binary formats like FlatGeobuf are faster.
+Limitations: GeoJSON treats each shape independently.
+It doesn't track shared borders between adjacent shapes, which matters if you're building something like a choropleth map where regions touch each other.
+For those cases, TopoJSON is a better fit.
+GeoJSON is also a text format, so very large files can be slow to load and parse.
+For high-volume workloads, compact binary formats are faster.

-GeoJSON Web apps, APIs, quick integration Large files, no topology
+GeoJSON Web apps, APIs, quick integration Large files, no shared borders

 Shapefile Legacy GIS workflows Multi-file, not web-friendly